SKSTheo93/Solita_Project/README.md

 the json-simple depenecy was not necessary in the end but i put just in case i wanted to use.

-13) Also i added in the xml this plugin because the project could not work due to an erroor.
+13) Also i added in the pom.xml file this plugin because the project could not work due to an error.
 This plugin fixed the issue.

 		<pluginManagement>
 			<plugins>